lsst-dm/k8s-scripts/SETUP.md

 2) Enter the k8s-scripts directory
 3) As root, execute the command:

-`# bin/prepare_vm.sh`
+`# bin/prepare.sh <version>`

+where <version> is the version of Kubernetes you wish to install.

-This will execute a series of commands to update the operating system, and to install docker and the Kubernetes software.
+This will execute a series of commands to update the operating system, install required YUM repos, and to install docker and the Kubernetes software.
 This will take a few minutes to install.

 ## On the Head node